Key takeaways

 Pro forma income statement

 The pro forma income statement shows a company’s expected revenue and expenses.
-It illustrates what a business's income would look like if they exclude certain costs.
+It helps companies understand how different variables, like pricing changes, new hires, or marketing campaigns, could affect profitability.

 Pro forma balance sheet